-In Section 3.5 we have sketched the role of the knowledge sharing in multiple participant decision making.
+In Section 3.5, we have sketched the role of the knowledge sharing in the multiple participant decision making.
 Although the design of a distributed solution has been left open, it is expected that it will rely on the knowledge sharing much like the global task.
 A distributed solution is to be reached by a cooperation among participants, which, due to limited computational resources, is supposed to be performed sequentially between pairs of neighbours.
 On that account, for the design of the cooperation methods a feasible procedure for knowledge sharing between pairs of neighbours is needed.

 As the individual participants can employ completely different parametric models, the communication must be performed via quantities which are in common of the neighbours, i.e., common data.
-The relation (3.12) suggests that, on condition that the knowledge of individual participants can be translated to sets of virtual observations, the information exchange could be provided by communicating these sets.
-However, even in this case it could be technically difficult to find these sets and to exploit them for an update of the prior pdfs according (3.12).
+The relation (3.12) suggests that, on condition that the knowledge of individual participants can be equivalently expressed as sets of virtual observations, the information exchange could be provided by communicating these sets.
+However, even in this case it could be technically difficult to find these sets and to exploit them for an update of the prior pdfs.
 Moreover, this approach does not tackle the general case, in which the prior knowledge cannot be expressed as a set of virtual observations.

-In this chapter we propose a method which could serve as a basis for a practically feasible, thought possibly approximate, method for knowledge exchange between participants.
-The presented method allows a decision maker to exploit a knowledge represented by a joint pdf of data to update its prior pdf.
-The participants can acquire such pdfs, or their approximations, from their predictive pdfs and decision strategies.
+In this chapter, a method is proposed which allows a decision maker to exploit a knowledge represented by a joint pdf of data to update its prior pdf.
+In the multiple participant decision making the method could serve as a basis for a practically feasible, thought possibly approximate, procedure for knowledge exchange between participants.
+In such case, a joint pdf of data, or its approximation, can be acquired from participants' predictive pdfs and decision strategies.

-In Section 5.1 the problem is stated and its solution for a special case is outlined.
-This motivates the heuristic solution of a general case, which is presented in Section 5.2.
-Sections 5.3 and 5.4 describe the proposed method tailored to parametric models from the exponential family and in a from of a probabilistic mixture respectively.
-In Section 5.5 we briefly mention a case in which the information represented by a pdf of data is not specified for all quantities in the parameterized model.
-Finally, the application of the proposed method for knowledge exchange between participants is discussed in Section 5.6.
+In Section 5.1, the problem is stated and its solution for a special case is outlined.
+This motivates a heuristic solution of a general case, which is presented in Section 5.2.
+Sections 5.3 and 5.4 describe the proposed method tailored to parametric models from an exponential family and in a from of a probabilistic mixture, respectively.
+In Section 5.5, we briefly mention a case in which the information represented by a pdf of data is not specified for all quantities in the parametric model.
+Finally, the application of the proposed method in knowledge exchange between participants is discussed in Section 5.6.